kwabenasapong/openpldoc/manual/source/configure.rst

   With this box selected your mouse cursor will not be visible if you move it from Display 1 onto Display 2.

+X11
+^^^

+**Bypass X11 Window Manager:**
+  Linux and other X users may need to try toggling this flag if the main display window is causing them problems.
+For example with this unset, then KDE users may find the main display window disappears if they switch windows.
+Gnome Unity users may find the main screen is corrupted if set.
+Gnome Shell users may find the window doesn't fill the whole screen if unset.
+As it appears to affect different versions and distributions differently, this setting has been added, rather than try and work it out programmatically.

 .. _config_songs:

 Songs